 First the good news: Helsinki is a very safe city, apartments are well maintained and the public transport network is excellent.
 The bad news?
 There is great demand for housing as Helsinki is Finland's only metropole and there are not enough apartments for everyone wanting to move in.
 So be one step ahead and start looking for an apartment right after receiving your acceptance letter!
-We recommend you are active yourself as we cannot guarantee that all students will get a flat.
-Just so you know, the peak time in applying for housing is at the beginning of the academic year.
+We recommend you start your house hunting by checking what HOAS and Unihome has to offer you.
+If you are not willing to live in a student housing, check the “Other housing options”-section.

 Be prepared to pay more